Manage users, groups, and roles with SCIM

 ### Delete team

-* Deleting teams is currently unsupported by the SCIM API since there is additional data linked to teams.
-Delete teams from the app to confirm you want everything deleted.
+The SCIM API doesn't support deleting teams because additional data is linked to teams.
+Delete teams from the W\&B App to confirm you want everything deleted.

 ## Role resource

 The SCIM role resource maps to W\&B custom roles.
-As mentioned earlier, the `/Roles` endpoints are not part of the official SCIM schema, W\&B adds `/Roles` endpoints to support automated management of custom roles in W\&B organizations.
+Use the endpoints in this section to create and maintain custom roles programmatically (for example, to keep role definitions in sync with your access policies).
+The `/Roles` endpoints aren't part of the official SCIM schema.
+W\&B adds `/Roles` endpoints to support automated management of custom roles in W\&B organizations.

 ### Get custom role